TZstatsADS/Spring2018-Project4-grp6/README.md

 + Project summary:

-    For this project, we are given two algorithms to perform collaborative filtering, and there are respectively           Memory-based Algorithm and Model-based Algorithm.
-In the aspect of data set, we have the Microsoft Web Dataset and     Each Movie Dataset, which are respectively applied various methods to make prediction.
-After having all the            predictions, we finally calculated the evaluation of them by different evaluation methods.
+    For this project, we are given two algorithms to perform collaborative filtering, and they are -          Memory-based Algorithm and Model-based Algorithm.
+With respect to the data sets, we have the Microsoft Web Dataset and     EachMovie Dataset.
+We applied three similarity weights - *Spearman Correlation , Mean squared difference, SimRank* and three methods of selecting neighbours - *Weight Threshold, Best-n-predictor, Combined* as part of memory based algorithm on both datasets, in order to make predictions.
+For model based algorithm, we made use of Clustering Modeling.
+After having all the            predictions, we finally evaluated each algorithm by Rank Score (for MS Data) & Mean Absolute Error (for EachMovie data).
 Lastly, we put all the      statistics together and make the comparison.

     Here is what we do on each of the two datasets: